MaalyALkaraki/syllabus/node-db/week-16/sql1-intro.md

 `name LIKE '_a%'`   matches names that have 'a' as the 2nd character

-`name LIKE '%ow%'`  matches names containing the sequence 'ow'
+`name LIKE '%ow%'`  matches names containing the sequence 'ow' anywhere in the name

 LIKE can be inverted using `a NOT LIKE b`